telerik/maui-docs/controls/datagrid/load-on-demand.md

 }
 ```

+### LoadOnDemand Properties

+* `IsDataLoaded`&mdash;Boolean property that is updated when the data of the `DataGrid` gets loaded.
+To use this property a new instance of the `LoadOnDemandEventArgs` class needs to be initialized.

 ### LoadMoreData Command

 The `LoadMoreData` command is another alternative which you can use and which is suitable for MVVM scenarios.